realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics.md

 ## 3.1 Modeling Requires Enumeration

-Modeling requires selecting variables, partitioning structure, defining objects, identifying invariances, and discarding information.
+Modeling requires:
+- Selecting variables
+- Partitioning structure
+- Defining objects
+- Identifying invariances
+- Discarding information

 Each step is compression.

+---

 ## 3.2 Enumeration Is Combinatorial

 For sufficiently complex systems, the number of possible partitions grows combinatorially.
 Multiple inequivalent compressions can fit the same finite dataset.

-Underdetermination is therefore structural, not accidental.
+Underdetermination is structural, not accidental.
 Finite agents cannot survey partition space exhaustively.
 Closure cannot be justified *a priori*.

+---

 ## 3.3 The Apple Illustration

-Consider a single apple.
-It can be modeled as:
+A single apple can be modeled as:
 - One object
 - Skin, flesh, core
 - Cells